-The following Terms and Conditions are non-discretionary components of the Incidental Take Statement of the USFWS BO, issued September 4, 2015 (AFWO-15B0075-15F0204), and this LOP procedure.
+Based on the prior issued US FWS Biological Opinion for LOP 2009-1, it is likely that the following Terms and Conditions will be requested again for LOP 2015-1 and will be non-discretionary components of the US FWS BO, and this LOP procedure.
 They shall be binding conditions of any grant or permit issued to the applicants, regardless of whether listed in the individual Letter of Permissions issued to the applicant.

 - 1. To protect flightless chicks, an exclusionary fence will be installed around all trenches to minimize the potential for chick entrapment.
 The fencing will be installed within 24 hours of digging the trench.
 The fencing will be a silt fence fabric not less than 24 inches tall.
 The fabric will be keyed-in to the gravel bar so that no gaps greater than 0.5 inch exist below the fabric.
 The fabric will extend across both sides of the entire trench.
 The exclusionary fencing will remain in place until September 15 or until no plovers are detected on the gravel bars within the action area. - 2.
 Large woody debris or other salmonid habitat restoration structures will not be incorporated on the Worswick Bar.
 Elevated structures can be used by plover predators as perch sites.
 If large wood debris washes up on the Worswick Bar without human intervention (i.e. large woody debris is deposited as a result of natural river flows rather than being dragged or otherwise placed by humans), it should be left in place.
 If the large woody debris needs to be moved, it will be done outside of the plover breeding season, and in coordination with the Arcata FWO. - 3.
 All trash and food scraps brought into the action area will be removed daily and secured in predator-proof receptacles.
 Feeding wildlife, including corvids and gulls, will be prohibited. - 4.
-The Corps will ensure that gravel operators are aware of the plover conservation measures described in the project description, and terms and conditions in this biological opinion.
+The Corps will ensure that gravel operators are aware of the plover protective measures described in the project description, and terms and conditions in this biological opinion.
 In addition, the Corps shall make periodic checks to ensure that all of the conservation measures, and therefore the terms and conditions of this biological opinion are being adhered to.
 The Corps shall note the date and time of compliance checks, the situation under which the check was completed (eg. whether or not extraction activities were ongoing at the time of the compliance check, the Corps was on a site visit, etc.), the findings of the compliance check, and any corrective action taken by the Corps and/or operator.
-A minimum of 3 compliance checks shall be conducted annually throughout the LOP period, beginning the first extraction year following issuance of this BO.

-5. Prior to January 31st of each year for the duration of project, the Corps shall provide the Service with an annual compiled report of gravel extraction activities on the lower Eel River gravel bars (not individual reports from gravel operators).
+A minimum of 3 compliance checks shall be conducted annually throughout the LOP period, beginning the first extraction year following issuance of this BO. - 5.
+Prior to January 31st of each year for the duration of project, the Corps shall provide the Service with an annual compiled report of gravel extraction activities on the lower Eel River gravel bars (not individual reports from gravel operators).
 The report shall discuss and summarize plover survey results from the previous extraction-year, including, but not limited to, adult plover use of the project area, nest numbers and locations, nest fates, brood activity, and reproductive success.
 The report shall include a complete list of survey dates and related pre-extraction activity, weather conditions, names of plover surveyors, and survey results (even survey results when no plovers were detected).
 The result of the Corps' compliance checks (term and condition 3 above) shall be included in the annual report.
 The first report shall be submitted by January 31st of 2016 if gravel extraction activities occurred during 2015.